 3. Internal implementation

-When you rebrand, make sure you rebrand everything.
+When you rebrand, make sure you rebrand the entire brand identity.

 Here is where underprepared rebrands can go disastrously wrong: managers forget that the inside of a business matters as much as the outside.
 Leaving traces of your old logo behind on internal material looks unprofessional and disorganized – the opposite of the sleek shift you were going for.